 The billing and collection of ambulance fees and additional supplemental payment from the federal government is provided by vendors contracted by the City of Dallas.
 To estimate the FY 2016-17 revenue, historical information is used to project the gross amount billed and a projected collection rate is applied to this amount.
 FY 2016-17 also includes projected reimbursement revenue through Governmental Ambulance Supplemental Payment Program approved by the federal government through Texas Health and Human Services Commission.
 The program allows governmental ambulance providers to recover a portion of the 'loss' of providing services to Medicaid, Medicaid Managed Care and the Uninsured patients.
 The reimbursement amount is calculated by applying a Federal Medical Assistance Percentage (FMAP) which is 58.05% for Texas in FY 2014-15.
-This means that the program allows the ambulance providers to be reimbursed for 58.05% of the difference between the cost and the charges (subtracting payments) of providing ambulance services to Medicaid, Medicaid Managed Care and uninsured clients
+This means that the program allows the ambulance providers to be reimbursed for 58.05% of the difference between the cost and the charges (subtracting payments) of providing ambulance services to Medicaid, Medicaid, Medicaid, Medicaid, Medicaid, Medicaid, Medicaid, Medicaid, Services to Medicaid, Services to be reimbursed for 58.05% of the difference between the cost and the charges (subtracting payments) of providing ambulance services to Medicaid, Medicaid Managed Care and uninsured clients